 So what is all the GDPR about anyways?

-The GDPR applies to ANY organization that collects or processes personal data of EU residents – no matter where it is located.
+The GDPR applies to any organization that collects or processes personal data of EU residents – no matter where the company is located.

 GDPR: What is considered personal data?